Chapter 2 Function Space Theory

 Definition 2.14 (Totally Bounded) A metric space \((\mathbb{M}, d)\) is totally bounded if for any \(\epsilon >0\) there exists \(x_1,\ldots, x_n\) in \(\mathbb{M}\) such that \(\mathbb{M} \subset \bigcup_{i=1}^n \big\{ x \in \mathbb{M} \mid d(x, x_i) < \epsilon \big\}\) for some finite, positive integer \(n\).

 When considering the topological definition of compactness, one can see shades of it in the definition of total boundedness.
-Since we did not cover the topological definition of compactness, let’s the difference a bit more explicit.
+Since we did not cover the topological definition of compactness, let’s make the difference a bit more explicit.
 In a totally bounded space, for every small \(\epsilon\), we can completely cover the space using a finite number of open balls with raidus \(\epsilon\).
 However, in a compact space, any collection of open sets which covers the space contains a finite subcollection which still covers the space—this includes collections of equal-radius open balls as a specific case.
 Hence, compactness implies total boundedness, but the converse does not generally hold.
 The next theorem tells us that completeness of the space is the missing link.

 Theorem 2.1 (Heine-Borel Theorem) A metric space \(\mathbb{M}\) is compact if it is complete and totally bounded.